-Philip D. Hixon has more than 15 years of litigation and contract negotiation experience representing the interests of clients in a variety of legal matters including health care, construction, insurance, general litigation and appellant review.
-Phillip is admitted to practice in all federal courts in Oklahoma, the United States Circuit Court for the Tenth Circuit, and the United States Supreme Court.
-Philip also advises clients on contract, healthcare leasing, and HIPAA issues.
+Philip Hixon is a Shareholder in the Tulsa office of GableGotwals.
+He has 18 years of litigation and contract negotiation experience representing the interests of clients in a variety of legal matters including healthcare, construction, business counseling, and general civil litigation, including approximately 25 appeals.
+Philip is admitted to practice in all federal courts in Oklahoma, the United States Circuit Court for the Tenth Circuit, and the United States Supreme Court.

 Philip’s recent experience includes:

 - Representation of health care clients in business litigation matters in federal and state court